stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 * An unknown user name was used.
 * The password given does not match the one associated with the user name.
-* An invalid key was used
+* An invalid key was used.

 Encapsulate these three possibilities in a sum type `LoginError`, but make sure not to disclose any confidential information: